Azure/iothub-diagnostics/readme.md

+# This Repo is currently Archived and will no longer be under development

 # Diagnosing issues with your IoT Hub

 This tool is provided to help diagnose issues with a device connecting to Azure IoT Hubs.